saucelabs/sauce-docs/docs/error-reporting/platform-integrations/coresnap/integrating.md

 #### Troubleshooting

-If you run into any issues querying the object store with `morgue` at this point, please ensure that your machine is able to communicate with yourcompany.sp.backtrace.io via the following TCP ports:
+If you encounter any issues querying the object store with `morgue` at this point, ensure that your machine can communicate with `yourcompany.sp.backtrace.io` via the following TCP ports:

 - 443
 - 4097